-The college maintains quarterly contact, if not more, on former students.
-Students are contacted via email, phone, text and/or social media for Job postings, internal job fairs and grad student activities.
+The college maintains quarterly contact, if not more, with former students.
+Students are contacted via email, phone, text and/or social media for job postings, internal job fairs and grad student activities.

-Improvements needed: The College could improve on collecting/retaining more references/ resources from borrowers on student loans and follow-up regarding delinquency.
+Improvements needed: The College could improve on collecting/retaining more references/resources from borrowers on student loans and follow-up regarding delinquency.
+We also could create more inhouse job fairs to bring the students more hiring employers.